Hootagalli: Transport

 It is well connected with Mysore city buses with many buses available from City Bus Stand.KSRTC buses going towards Madikeri or Hassan will also stop.
 The nearest railway station is Belagola which is 7 km away but only slow trains stop.
 The nearest big station where is Mysore Junction railway station which is 9 km from the town.
-The Nearest airport is Mysore Airport and nearest international airport is Kempegowda International Airport, Bangalore.
+The nearest airport to the suburb is Mysore Airport and nearest international airport is Kempegowda International Airport in Bengaluru.